-So that's when we were struck by the idea that since there was a vacuum in the market for a good vegetarian restaurant, there was definitely a great deal of prospects for us in this ambit.
+So that’s when we were struck by the idea that since there was a vacuum in the market for a good vegetarian restaurant, there was definitely a lot of prospects for us in this ambit.

 POSist: So what struck you most about this opportunity?

-Nimish: We did some basic research about the Delhi NCR.
+Nimish Arora: We did some basic research about the Delhi NCR.
 And we found out that apart from some seasoned, established names like Haldirams and Sagar Ratna, there were hardly any places where you could take your family out for a casual meal.
-Typically, I am from a family where we regard the beauty and quality in veggies.
-My grandfather was quite uptight about his eating habits and therefore wouldn't venture out.
+Typically, I am from a family where we regard the beauty and quality of veggies.
+My grandfather was quite uptight about his eating habits and therefore wouldn’t venture out.

 It was pretty much a feeling we clung to that whence you go out to eat vegan food, there’s always a fear of having your food mixed up in the preparation of nonvegetarian food as well.
 So that’s when the idea that began as a promising thought found weight in the opportunity that lay there in the market.

 POSist: So what was the basic preparation that you came up with for establishing Sattvik?